 2. Develop robust and accurate models to predict the heat flux and surface temperature distributions during both pool boiling and flow boiling

 3. Quantify the accuracy of the models in engine systems.

 Entry requirements The candidates must be expecting or have already obtained a first degree (1st class or high 2:1 honour or equivalent) in mechanical engineering, physics or other relevant subjects.
 Good communication skills are essential.
 A relevant Master’s degree or research experience in the experimental/analytical multiphase thermofluids system will be an advantage.

 Contact details Name: Dr Huayong Zhao

 How to apply All applications should be made online at http://www.lboro.ac.uk/study/apply/research/.
 Under programme name, select Mechanical, Electrical & Manufacturing Engineering

 Please quote reference number: HZ050219

-This PhD project is fully funded by Caterpillar Inc. The studentship provides a tax-free stipend of £14,777 for the first year and then rises by £1,000 per annum for a period of 3 years this is available for candidates of UK, EU or International fee status.
+This PhD project is fully funded by Caterpillar Inc. The studentship provides a tax-free stipend of £15,009 for the first year and then rises by £1,000 per annum for a period of 3 years plus tuition fees for both UK/EU and oversea students.